SharKCS11/GUI-Multimeter/README.md

 <h5> 7 August, 2016 </h5>
 - Combined the voltage measuring function from 'voltm.m' into the app code in 'app_layout.m'.
 - Voltmeter finished in debug mode: will try to run it through Matlab compiler later.

+<h5> 11 August, 2016 </h6>
+- Tweaked the circuit to make the wires a bit tidier: no change in sketch.
+- Tried (and failed) to compile matlab GUI to executable.
+- Uploaded screenshots of current view of app in three different circuit states.